CORE-IQ/core-iq-demo/README.md

 ### Python assistant script
 If you prefer using Python, the `assistant_python.py` utility demonstrates how to call an OpenAI Assistant.

-Install the requirement with:
+If network access is available, install the real client with:

 ```bash
 pip install -r requirements.txt
 ```

-Then run the script:
+When `pip install` is unavailable, the repository ships with a small stub implementation located in the `openai/` folder.
+Running `python assistant_python.py` from the project root automatically loads this stub so the script still works offline and prints a placeholder response.

 ```bash
 python assistant_python.py
 ```

-It expects the `OPENAI_API_KEY` environment variable (and optionally `OPENAI_ASSISTANT_ID`) to be set, mirroring the Node example.
+The script expects the `OPENAI_API_KEY` environment variable (and optionally `OPENAI_ASSISTANT_ID`) to be set, mirroring the Node example.

 The application is static and loads JSON data client-side, so it can be embedded in other pages (for example, within a HubSpot iframe).